kyma-project/kyma/docs/04-operation-guides/troubleshooting/evnt-03-type-collision.md

 ## Cause

-As described in the [event names](../../05-technical-reference/evnt-01-event-names.md) guidelines, sometimes Eventing must modify the event names to filter out non-alphanumeric character to conform to Cloud Event specifications.
+To conform to Cloud Event specifications, Eventing modifies the event names to filter out non-alphanumeric characters.
+For details, see [event name cleanup](../../05-technical-reference/evnt-01-event-names.md#event-name-cleanup).
-In some cases, it can lead to a naming collision, which can result into subscribers receiving irrelevant events.
+In some cases, it can lead to a naming collision, which can cause subscribers to receive irrelevant events.

 ## Remedy